 The Mental Health Litigation Division (MHLD) of the Committee for Public Counsel Services is seeking qualified attorneys to represent clients in civil commitment and forced medication cases in District and Boston Municipal Courts.
 In Massachusetts, people experiencing psychiatric distress can be involuntarily detained at psychiatric facilities, committed for up to six months or a year, and treated with anti-psychotic medications against their wishes.
 These substantial deprivations of liberty entitle people to court-appointed counsel to ensure that all their rights under the law are protected.
 Civil commitment cases offer frequent and fast-paced litigation experience, client contact, and the satisfaction of providing zealous client-centered advocacy to people who are marginalized because of their mental health challenges.

 Admission to the MHLD trial panel is by application only.
 All attorneys who accept CPCS assignments are required to maintain professional liability insurance.
-Completed applications must be submitted by Monday, July 25, 2022.
-MHLD will notify applicants on or about August 15 whether they have been admitted to the training program and with further instructions about how to register.
+Completed applications must be submitted by the new extended deadline of Monday, August 8, 2022.
+MHLD will notify applicants by August 19 whether they have been admitted to the training program and with further instructions about how to register.
 The link to our online application is at the end of this announcement.

 Training Format and Requirements: Please review this carefully to make sure this format and the dates work for you considering your work/family/other obligations.